MaxBamberger/DataScienceProjects/README.md

  - Predicting movie success using a GradientBoosting classifier and Latent Dirichlet Allocation (LDA) to Topic-Model the plot-synopsis
  - Detecting Fraud using XGBoost / Random Forest
  - Predicting Customer Churn amongst users of a ridesharing app
+ - Image Processing and classification using sci-kit image